The city of Amsterdam

-As one of the most culturally and intellectually important cities in Western Europe, Amsterdam provides an ideal environment for academic study.
-Amsterdam attracts students from all over the Netherlands and beyond: the city has become increasingly internationally oriented in recent years.
+As a key cultural and intellectual centre in western Europe, Amsterdam provides an ideal environment for academic study.
+Amsterdam attracts students from all over the Netherlands and beyond.

 The inhabitants of Amsterdam - Amsterdammers - are easy-going and welcoming to foreigners.
 English is the city's unofficial second language.
 It is easy to find Anglophone bookstores, TV channels, restaurant menus, library resources, and cultural activities.

-A big city with a cozy, small-scale feel
+A big city with a cosy, small-scale feel

-Amsterdam is a colourful and lively city that has a lot to offer.
-With 735,000 inhabitants (as compared to London's 7.5 million and Paris's 10 million), it has all the advantages of a major metropolitan centre but with a cozy, small-scale feel.
+Amsterdam is a colourful and lively city.
+With some 800,000 inhabitants (as compared to London's 7.5 million and Paris's 10 million), it has all the advantages of a major metropolitan centre while retaining a cosy, small-scale feel.